 “Whoever believes in Me, as the Scripture has said: ‘Streams of living water will flow from within him’” He was speaking about the Spirit, whom those who believed in Him were later to receive.
 For the Spirit had not yet been given, because Jesus had not yet been glorified.”
 John 7:38-39

-It is this flowage of the Spirit that Jesus speaks of that we are after.
-This is the end result God wants for us and is our ultimate focus.
-Jesus tells us that this flowing experience is to be expected in our relationship with Him.
-And the writer of the Gospel of John helps us understand that this flowage is not just saying a sinners prayer so we no longer go to hell, but it is specifically referring to receiving the Spirit as believers in Jesus.
+It is this flowage of the Spirit that we are after.
+This is the end result God wants for us and this is our ultimate focus.
+Jesus tells us that this flowing experience is to be expected when we enter into relationship with Him.
+And the writer of the Gospel of John helps us understand that this flowage is not just saying a sinners prayer so we no longer go to hell, but it is specifically referring to receiving the Spirit.

 For me, if I just look at the the book of Acts literally without adding in any personal interpretation, it reads like the apostles believed a person didn’t have the Spirit automatically when they first believe.
 And furthermore from the Book of Acts, when you do receive the baptism of the Spirit you will at minimal speak in tongues as confirmation of the Spirits indwelling.
 Many charismatic folks and churches / organizations I’ve had relationships with see the baptism of the Holy Spirit in the same way.